 Stovetop:

-Use a large pot or dutch oven and melt the buttery spread over medium heat.
-Add the leeks and cook for 15 minutes stirring occasionally.
+- Use a large pot or Dutch oven and melt the dairy-free butter over medium heat.
+Add the leeks and cook for 15 minutes, stirring occasionally.
 It’s okay if they brown a little at the end.

-You can leave the soup as is or take a potato masher or fork and mash about 1/4 of the potatoes to thicken the soup.
-I like it both ways.
-Then it’s ready to serve.
+- You can leave the soup as is or take a potato masher or fork and mash about 1/4 of the potatoes to thicken the soup.
+It’s good both ways.
+Serve.

 Instant Pot:

-Select the saute function and add in the buttery spread and let it melt.
-Add in the leeks and continue to cook for 8 minutes stirring occasionally.
+- Select the saute function, add in the dairy-free butter, and melt.
+Add in the leeks and continue to cook for 8 minutes, stirring occasionally.
 Stir in the crushed garlic.

-Add the cubed potatoes, chicken broth, salt, and pepper.
-Secure the lid and select the manual setting and set it at 8 minutes.
-After the cooking time is done do a quick release and after the steam has been released remove the lid.
+- Add the cubed potatoes, chicken broth, salt, and pepper.
+Secure the lid, select the manual setting and set it at 8 minutes.
+After the cooking time is done, do a quick release, and after the steam has been released, remove the lid.

-You can leave the soup as is or take a potato masher or fork and mash about 1/4th of the potatoes to make it thicker.
-I like it both ways.
+- You can leave the soup as is or take a potato masher or fork and mash about 1/4th of the potatoes to make it thicker.
+It’s good both ways.
 Serve.

 Kerri